Justice Sustainable Development Strategy 2020 to 2023

 Strategic Environmental Assessment (SEA)

-Public statements on the results of Justice Canada’s assessments are made public when an initiative that has undergone a detailed SEA.
+Public statements on the results of Justice Canada’s assessments are made when an initiative has undergone a detailed SEA.
 The purpose of the public statement is to demonstrate that the environmental effects, including the impacts on achieving the FSDS goals and targets, of the approved policy, plan or program have been considered during proposal development and decision making.
 (Note: due to the nature of Justice Canada’s policies and programs, no initiatives have required a detailed SEA to date; however here is the link to the Department’s general SEA site.)

 Justice has established a single-window hub for SEA guidance and tools to facilitate early reflection on environmental considerations in the development of advice for Ministers and/or Cabinet.
 The SEA questionnaire and guidelines provide a customized, step-by-step procedure that enables Justice Canada employees not only to complete the SEA preliminary scan and detailed SEA (if required), but understand the context and rationale underpinning this activity.